 Mel Brooks married Anne Bancroft in 1964.
 Mel and his wife Anne are respected for their versatility and acting power.
-The award-winning couple is famous for their method acting and high contribution in the cinema as an actor, director, and a writer.
+The award-winning couple is famous for their method acting and high contribution to the cinema as an actor, director, and a writer.

 Mel was born Melvin Kaminsky in Brooklyn, New York City to father James Kaminsky and mother Kate Kaminsky.
 His Father died of Kidney failure at the age of 34 when Mel was just 2.
-He once said of his father’s death, “There’s an outrage there.
+He once said of his father’s death, “There’s outrage there.
 I may be angry at God, or at the world, for that.
 And I’m sure a lot of my comedy is based on anger and hostility.
 Growing up in Williamsburg, I learned to clothe it in comedy to spare myself problems—like a punch in the face.